AvinashBisram/Data-Analysis-Projects/M1 Expert Pie Analysis/README.md

 6. Preference of fund location (US, international, or all)?
 7. Allocation of the different caps?
 8. Preference of value vs. growth funds?

-**Skills demonstrated by this project:**
- * Data Cleaning (using Pandas)
-    - Finding Missing Values
-    - Casting to different data types
-    - Dropping rows/columns
- * Data Exploration (using Pandas)
-    - Slicing and creating views
-    - Sorting by rows/columns
-    - Grouping and aggregate functions
- * Data Visualization (using Seaborn)
-    - Choosing the right visualization to answer each question (this project mainly used line graphs and heatmaps)
-    - Making the visualizations look aesthetically pleasing (modifying colors, legend placement, using subplots, etc.)
- * Ability to interpret and communicate findings
-    - Trend summaries objectively explain pertinent findings
-    - Deeper analysis was performed after visualizing to provide more context

 About M1 Finance's Expert Pies
 -------------------------------